On This Page:

 This page describes how to enter grades directly in the Grader report, how editing grades in this manner causes overrides, and how to enable or disable grade overrides and locks.

-To edit all grades for a single student, or all grades for a single grade item, you can also work from the gradebook's Single view tab (see, Edit Grades for Individual Students or Assignments in Moodle).
+To edit all grades for a single student, or all grades for a single grade item, you can also work from the gradebook's Single view tab (see, Edit Grades for Individual Students or Activities in Moodle).

 Moodle allows you to enter or edit grades directly in the Grader report.
 This method is different than grading submissions from within an activity such as an assignment (for more, see Grade Assignments in Moodle).